TSFitPy-developers/TSFitPy/README.md

     - This will print out the Fortran output and extra Python output
   - Look at the bottom of the output: usually you will see what goes wrong
     - You can also search for `forr`, because Fortran errors usually start with `forrtl`

+- TurboSpectrum has a limit of 100 linelists.
+So if you have too many linelists, it will crash.
+  - In that case combine some of the linelists into one

 - If you get a Fortran error `forrtl: severe (24): end-of-file during read, unit -5, file Internal List-Directed Read` in the `bsyn_lu            000000000041DB92  getlele_                   38  getlele.f` just after it trying to `  starting scan of linelist` with some molecular name, then the issue is probably the following one:
   - Your abundance of the element is too low (e.g. I had that issue with [X/Fe] = -30) and it skips that element in the molecular line identification.
 In that case remove the molecular linelist containing that element, or increase your element abundance (e.g. to [X/Fe] = -3)